HawkN113/CQRS.pattern/README.md

 __Query = Request for info__.
 A query is a request for information. t is an intention to get data, or the status of data, from a specific place.
 Nothing in the data should be changed by the request.
 As queries do not change anything.
 Queries will only contain the methods for getting data.
 They are used to read the data in the database to return the DTOs to the client, which will be displayed in the user interface.

-Queries usually start with the word Get, because queries ask for the application to provide some data, for example:
+Queries usually start with the word `Get`, because queries ask for the application to provide some data, for example:
 ```csharp
 public class GetUserByIdInfo: IQuery
 {